DavidLichtenberger/reaper-csurf-us2400/readme.md

 * **Default / 5:** Delete current FX
 * **Default / 6:** Switch between recording FX automation (plugin parameters) and track automation (volume, pan, etc.)

-*The F-Key and Shift actions here are the same as in Pan Mode, but you can make your own additions (see Notes).*
+*The F-Key and Shift actions here are the same as in Pan Mode, but you can make your own additions by altering the according ReaScripts.*

 #### Aux Mode